demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-delete-ioc
 ***
-Delete an IoC from the Threat Intelligence database that matches a filter.
+Delete an IOC from the Threat Intelligence database that matches a filter.
+Relevant for API version 2.1.

 #### Base Command